 Transitioning from a career in biomedical research, I have employed photography to take a closer look at my urban and rural surroundings.
 Whether looking at cultural and boyhood influences, or the pressures of commercialism that shape the way we live, I aim, through analysis and personal reflection, to produce images that infer what their setting, content, and relationships mean to us.
 I take advantage of and shape serendipity for the insights it offers.
 My abstract imagery, found in the hulls of boats in their cradles, evokes imagined landscapes.
 My window photography shows views from the outside looking in, while highlighting the potential allure of contemporary style.
 My photographs of mannequins - tongue in cheek “dummies” - decode the silent messages they whisper to seduce the psyche of prospective buyers.
-In Landscapes I strive to find the order that can attract us within chaotic natural surroundings.
 A more detailed description of each body of work follows each group of images.

-These images begin as photographs of the waterlines on the hulls of boats sitting on their cradles in boatyards, awaiting their return to the sea.
-As a teenager, I spent the springtime scraping and painting, preparing similar boat hulls for the season ahead.
-I have returned to walk in boatyards, seeking the passage of years.
-The boats are covered, now usually shrink-wrapped to keep out the weather, but leaving the waterline and bottoms exposed.
-The waterline is often encrusted with the residues of the past years.
-Pausing to study this evidence of where the boat has been, one perceives that the waterline provides an horizon.
+These images are an exploration of the minimal elements required to form a landscape in the mind’s eye - a boat’s waterline as coastline, the texture as weather, the footprint of barnacles as stars.
+The images begin as photographs of the waterlines painted along the hulls of boats sitting on their cradles in boatyards, where they await their return to the sea.
+The waterline is often encrusted with the residues of the past year(s).
+Pausing to study this evidence of where the boat has been, one perceives a horizon.
 Above and below that are details of imagined landscapes, perhaps those that could be seen from the boats themselves when they sailed on the water.
-In developing these images, I expose my own imagination, and provide the seed for each viewer to form their own remembered landscapes.
-This project is ultimately an exploration of the minimal elements required to form a landscape in the mind’s eye - the waterline as coastline, the texture as weather, the footprint of barnacles as stars.
+In developing these images, I share my own imagination and provide the seed for each viewer to form their own remembered landscapes.

 Ambiguity of Cityspace: